tiglabs/containerdns/README.md

 # ContainerDNS

 ## Introduction
-ContainerDNS is used as internal DNS server for k8s cluster, and use DNS library : https://github.com/miekg/dns. skydns-kubeapi will monitor the services in k8s cluster,when the service is created and has been assigned with external ips, the user(docker)in cluster can access the service with the domain.
+ContainerDNS is used as internal DNS server for k8s cluster, and use DNS library : https://github.com/miekg/dns. containerdns-kubeapi will monitor the services in k8s cluster,when the service is created and has been assigned with external ips, the user(docker)in cluster can access the service with the domain.
-When the domain has multiple ips, the skydns will choose one actived for the user randomly, it seems like a load balancer.
+When the domain has multiple ips, the containerdns will choose one actived for the user randomly, it seems like a load balancer.
-Also the skydns offer "session persistence", that means we query one domain from one user ip, then the user access the domain later, the user will get the same service ip.
+Also the containerdns offer "session persistence", that means we query one domain from one user ip, then the user access the domain later, the user will get the same service ip.

 ## Components
 * `containerdns`: the main service to offer DNS query.
 * `containerdns-kubeapi`: monitor the changes of k8s services, and record the change in the etcd.
-It offered the original data for skydns, meanwhille skydns-kubeapi offers the RESTful api for users to maintain domain records.
+It offered the original data for containerdns, meanwhille containerdns-kubeapi offers the RESTful api for users to maintain domain records.
 * `containerdns-apicmd`: it is a shell cmd for user to query\update domain record, it is based on containerdns-kubeapi.

 ## Design Architecture